 The Bodhisatta was once a snake-bite doctor.
 He once ordered a snake to suck its venom out from a bite victim.
 Even when told it would be thrown in a fire if it refused, the snake would not do it.
 So the Bodhisatta cured the patient with medicine and charms.

 The Bodhisatta was once a farmer.
 Six times he tried to take up an ascetic’s life, but his love of his shovel drew him back.
 The seventh time he threw his shovel in the river and succeeded.
-The king and many other people heard his shout of triumph became ascetics too.
+The king and many other people heard his shout of triumph and were inspired to become ascetics too.

 The Bodhisatta was once a teacher.
-One of his lazy students gathered green branches for firewood, and the next morning this caused the cook to finish making their breakfast late.
-So they had to cancel a planned trip.
+One of his lazy students gathered green branches for firewood.
+This caused the cook to finish making their breakfast late the next morning, so they had to cancel a planned trip.

 The Bodhisatta was once an elephant.
 One day he rescued a forester who got lost in the mountains.
 The man was greedy and later returned to the Bodhisatta’s home feigning poverty asking to cut off his tusks to sell.
 The Bodhisatta agreed, but the earth split open and the flames of hell dragged the forester down.